 (2) A grant or subsidy shall not be made or given under this section unless the licence holder agrees to conduct the private hospital in accordance with the regulations and such conditions as are imposed by the CEO and to comply with any directions given by the CEO.

-[Section 26I inserted by No. 53 of 1985 s.
-22; amended by No. 28 of 2006 s.
+[Section 26I inserted: No. 53 of 1985 s.
+22; amended: No. 28 of 2006 s.
 264.]

 26J.
 Guidelines for construction etc. of private hospitals